uhstray-io/open-k8s/README.md

 - `--apiserver-advertise-address` can be used to set the advertise address for this particular control-plane node's API server
 - `--control-plane-endpoint=my.dns.name` can be used to set the shared endpoint for all control-plane nodes.
 - kubeadm tries to detect the container runtime automatically.
-To use containerd we can specify the `--cri-socket argument` to kubeadm.
+To use containerd we can specify the `--cri-socket` argument to kubeadm.
 - Use the `--upload-certs` flag with `kubeadm init` for easier certificate management across control plane nodes.
-- For accessing the API Server externally, use `kubectl proxy`.
+- - The `--control-plane` flag tells kubeadm join to create a new control plane.
+- The `--certificate-key` ... will cause the control plane certificates to be downloaded from the kubeadm-certs Secret in the cluster and be decrypted using the given key.

+Turning a single control plane cluster created without `--control-plane-endpoint` into a highly available cluster is not supported by kubeadm

+For more initialization options, view the [kubeadm docs](https://kubernetes.io/docs/reference/setup-tools/kubeadm/)

 To re-upload the certificates and generate a new decryption key, use the following command on a control plane node that is already joined to the cluster:
 ```bash